 Place the pad adjacent to the storage area.
 Make sure that water from the well moves away from the well.
 At sites where runoff could reach the well, construct a diversion to direct runoff to another area.

 The size of the pad depends on the equipment you use.
 It should have space for washing and rinsing around the parked equipment.
-Fertilizers and rinse water should have a confined area, such as a sump, for settling before transfer to rinsate storage tanks.
+Fertilizers and rinse water, or rinsate, should have a confined area, such as a sump, for settling before transfer to rinsate storage tanks.
 Having several separate rinsate storage tanks allows you to keep rinse water separate from different fertilizer chemical mixes.
 That way, it can be used for mixing water on subsequent loads.